 For the next few hundred meters of the ascent all, we could see was a wall of white.
 We were a bit disappointed until we came into the station at Rochers de Naye and we were, in fact, above the clouds.
-Not only where we above the clouds, but they were parting over Lake Geneva.
-We had lucked out big time and enjoyed the fast-pace of the clouds as they constantly swept through in waves across the viewpoint.
+Not only were we above the clouds, but they were parting over Lake Geneva.
+We had lucked out big time and enjoyed the fast pace of the clouds as they constantly swept through in waves across the viewpoint.

 Once you reach the hotel and restaurant at the summit of Rochers de Naye, there are lots of things to do.
 You can explore down either side of the ridge, visit the local Marmots, have a coffee or meal in the restaurant or head up to the absolute top of the summit for the best views of Lake Geneva.

 We decided to head up to the top viewpoint and watch the clouds dance over Lake Geneva.
-The sun rays at this time were amazing and creating all kinds of colors and reflections off the lake.
+The sun rays at this time were amazing and created all kinds of colors and reflections of the lake.
 It would be great to be up here at sunset although it is a long walk down in the dark.
 It’s best to head down before sunset.